-Millersville University IMAGINE NEWSLETTER "IMAGINE" is Millersville's e-newsletter for friends of the University.
+"IMAGINE" is Millersville's e-newsletter for friends of the University.
 Its goal is to share stories demonstrating the diversity of student learning experiences on campus while emphasizing the positive impact that private support makes in the lives of our students.
 As you will read, everyone can make a difference when we "Imagine the Possible."
-RESILIENT MARAUDERS PERSEVERE AND EXCEL WITH COMMUNITY SUPPORT FROM EPPIC Student Compassion Tune During an unprecedented year filled with uncertainty, the students of Millersville University faced challenges unlike any they have ever known.
+RESILIENT MARAUDERS PERSEVERE AND EXCEL WITH COMMUNITY SUPPORT FROM EPPIIC Student Compassion Jund During an unprecedented year filled with uncertainty, the students of Millersville University faced challenges unlike any they have ever known.
 Spring semester classes transitioned to remote instruction in March, and students left campus to complete their semester courses from their homes.
-This unexpected disruption in student life caused by the accelerating outbreak

-Student recipients of support from the EPPIIC Student Compassion Fund join Dr. Wubah at Biemesderfer Center on campus at Millersville University. on campus due to temporary displacement from their homes across the country and around the world, or who were facing homelessness, with no shelter other than on campus.
-To meet the critical student needs that emerged from the pandemic crisis, Millersville University established the FALL/ WINTER of the coronavirus (COVID-19) pandemic had a sudden and dramatic impact on the Millersville University community, and especially on students who remained EPPIIC Student Compassion Fund to provide immediate and direct support for Millersville University students with difficult personal circumstances.
+This unexpected disruption in student life caused by the accelerating outbreak Student Compassion Fund Students of our most vulnerable students during the COVID-19 crisis Students format vulnerable students during the COVID-19 crisis Students format vulnerable students during the COVID-19 crisis Student recipients of support from the EPPIIC Student Compassion Fund join Dr. Wubah at Biemesderfer Center on campus at Millersville University. of the coronavirus (COVID-19) pandemic had a sudden and dramatic impact on the Millersville University community, and especially on students who remained on campus due to temporary displacement from their homes across the country and around the world, or who were facing homelessness, with no shelter other than on campus.
+To meet the critical student needs that emerged from the pandemic crisis, Millersville University established the EPPIIC Student Compassion Fund to provide immediate and direct support for Millersville University students with difficult personal circumstances.
 Continued on Page 2